 The Trance has 27.5″ wheels, while the Anthem has 29″ wheels.
 The smaller wheels on the Trance make it easier to maneuver, while the larger wheels on the Anthem roll over obstacles more easily.

-The Trance has wider tyres than the Anthem, which gives it better traction on loose terrain.
-The Anthem’s tyres are narrower and lighter weight, which makes it faster on hardpacked trails.
+The Trance has wider tires than the Anthem, which gives it better traction on loose terrain.
+The Anthem’s tires are narrower and lighter in weight, which makes it faster on hardpacked trails.

-The Trance has a SRAM GX 1×11 drivetrain, while the Anthem has a SRAM XX1 1×11 drivetrain.
+The Trance has an SRAM GX 1×11 drivetrain, while the Anthem has an SRAM XX1 1×11 drivetrain.
 Both drivetrains offer great shifting performance, but the XX1 is slightly lighter weight and has a wider gear range.

 The Trance has hydraulic disc brakes, while the Anthem has dual-piston disc brakes.
 The hydraulic brakes on the Trance offer more stopping power and are easier to adjust.